Maesycwmmer

-Maesycwmmer (Maesycwmer) is a village and community in the centre of Caerphilly County Borough in Wales, within the historic boundaries of Monmouthshire.
+Maesycwmmer (Maesycwmer) is a village, community and electoral ward in the centre of Caerphilly County Borough in Wales, within the historic boundaries of Monmouthshire.

 Location

 Maesycwmmer is located 5 mi north of Caerphilly, on the east bank of the Rhymney River, opposite Hengoed, which is within the historic boundaries of Glamorgan.
 It is a community in Caerphilly County Borough.

 History & amenities

 Maesycwmmer is still overshadowed by the vast Maesycwmmer (or Hengoed) Viaduct, which dates from 1853 and which carried the Taff Vale Extension of the Newport, Abergavenny and Hereford Railway over the Rhymney valley.
 In 2000 the viaduct was re-opened for public pedestrian access.

 Today the village features the "Wheel o Drams" (locally known as "The Stargate") sculpture by Andy Hazell, an unusual piece of modern art formed from a circle of coalmining dram trucks to commemorate the industrial heritage of this locality within the history of the South Wales Valleys.
 The village shared three railway stations with neighbouring Hengoed over the years (see Hengoed railway station).

-There are two pubs in Maesycwmmer: The Maesycwmmer Inn and The Angel (a third, The Butchers Arms, became an Indian restaurant called The Spice Tree).

 Maesycwmmer was a creation of the Industrial Revolution in the South Wales Coalfield.
-The houses built along the main road were purpose built for the workers that built the Maesycwmmer to Hengoed Viaduct.
+The houses built along the main road were purpose-built for the workers that built the Maesycwmmer to Hengoed Viaduct.
 There is also a disused quarry in a field behind the houses of St Annes Gardens.

 Maesycwmmer has both a junior and a senior football team.
-The senior team, Maesycwmmer FC, was founded in 2010 and plays in the North Gwent Football League.
-Matches are played at The Bryn, just outside Maesycwmmer.
-The Angel pub, which the team used for its post match entertainment, is the main club sponsor.
+The senior team, Maesycwmmer FC, was founded in 2010 and played in the North Gwent Football League.
+Matches were played at The Bryn, just outside Maesycwmmer.
+A new Maesycwmmer FC was founded in 2024.